Warren-bett236/Warren-Photography/README.md

 # photography-website
-I have captured more beautifull nature pictures i have in my cameras and others.
+I have captured more beautifull nature and animals pictures i have in my cameras and others.
 ## Features
-homepage
+Homepage

 ## Technologies used
 HTML
 CSS